Mongolian script: Compound names

 In the modern language, proper names can usually join two words into graphic compounds (such as those of Qas'erdeni 'Jasper-jewel' or Kökeqota – the city of Hohhot; as opposed to other compound words).
 This also allows components of different harmonic classes to be joined together, and vowels of an added suffix will harmonize with those of the latter part of the compound.
 Orthographic peculiarities are most often retained, as with the short and long teeth of an initial-shaped → ö in Muu'ökin 'Bad Girl' (protective name).
 Medial t and d, in contrast, are not affected in this way.

 Isolate citation forms

 Isolate citation forms for syllables containing o, u, ö, and ü may in dictionaries appear without a final tail as in bo/bu or mo/mu, and with a vertical tail as in bö/bü or mö/mü (as well as in transcriptions of Chinese syllables).

+Flaws

+In the traditional Mongolian script, certain letters—such as t and d, o and u—were frequently confused, and letter formation varied inconsistently at the beginning, middle, and end of words.
+The poor legibility between letters and the requirement to memorize each syllable's shape individually increased the learning burden of the script.
+Additionally, its structural characteristics led to wider line spacing, consuming more space and paper.
+For example, in Qing Dynasty texts like the Pentaglot Dictionary, the Manchu and Mongolian sections occupy a larger portion of the page.